 Again, Grow Social Pro will let you easily code the Pinterest description in there.
 So will WP-Tasty.
 I haven’t used Tasty myself, but it comes highly recommended from lots of bloggers.

 The Hidden Pinterest Image

 There’s a manual way to make your square or rectangular image load a nice pin when people click it to share.
 Kristie covers it here.

 The Traffic Boost

 This appears to be a combination of better Google rankings and lower bounce rates.
 Fewer people are hitting the back button while they wait for the sites to load, and that’s something Google tracks to determine your rankings.

-I’m perfectly happy with these solutions, but I’m always on the lookout for something better.
+When I first wrote this post, I said: “I’m perfectly happy with these solutions, but I’m always on the lookout for something better.
 If I find it, I’ll add it to this article.
-If you’ve found something awesome, please feel free to add it in the comments.
+If you’ve found something awesome, please feel free to add it in the comments.”

 For me, the perfect solution has turned out to be Grow Social Pro.
 It works wonderfully and you can pick and choose the features you want to have active.